DoraemonXia/BLAM6A-Merge/README.md

 ## Data
 <!--The origin dataset we used can be found from **zenado.-->
-You can generate the sequences for training and testing from the R script in data_prepare/ folder.

 We also provide the .fasta in data/ folder.

-You can also generate the sequence yourself from the R script.
+You can also generate the sequence yourself from the R script in data_prepare/ folder.

 ## Training process